Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Theoretical results

-\subsection{Entropy-based Rates}
+\subsection{Entropy-based rates}

-We begin by stating two results from the literature for establishing convergence rates.
+We begin by stating two well-known results.
 We then present our contributions in Sections~\ref{sec:hierbasisConvergence} and \ref{sec:additiveHierBasisConvergence}.
 Firstly, Theorem 1 of \cite{yang1999information} establishes a lower bound for the minimax rate subject to certain conditions.
-Secondly, a framework for establishing an upper bound on convergence rates is given by Theorem 10.2 of \cite{vandegeer2000empirical}.
-Here, we require a slight generalization of the result of \cite{vandegeer2000empirical}, which we state below and prove in Appendix~\ref{app:proofDetails}.
+Secondly, a framework for establishing an upper bound on convergence rates is given by Theorem 10$\cdot$2 of \cite{vandegeer2000empirical}.
+Here, we require a slight generalization of this result, which we state below and prove in the Supplementary Material.